-The information listed below must be followed during the installation, service, and operation of this furnace.
+This unit must be installed in accordance with instructions outlined in this manual during the installation, service, and operation of this unit.
+Unqualified individuals should not attempt to interpret these instructions or install this equipment.
 Failure to follow safety recommendations could result in possible damage to the equipment, serious personal injury or death.